Tulip Time FAQ

 What provisions do you have for those who are handicapped or have mobility concerns?

 Handicap parking is available on a first-come, first-served basis at the Pella Public Library parking lot with access from Liberty Street.
 We reserve a number of accessible grandstand seats for those with physical limitations.
+A limited number of wheelchairs are available for check out on a first-come, first-served basis at the first aid tent on the west side of Central Park.
+Additionally, charging for mobility scooters is available at the Immanuel Reformed Fellowship Church tent behind Franklin Street Clothing.
 Keep in mind that walking is a large part of the festival, from touring museums, to exploring gardens, to visiting shops, restaurants, and food stands.

 I would like to bring a tour group to Tulip Time.
 How can I get that organized?